Whapps/best-practices/code-review/README.md

 * If too many bugs or major issues were identified, a second review may be required before committing any fixes to master.

+* If you have a patch, file a pull request for found sections of code to change/fix.

 * The developer responsible for the code is also responsible for making all necessary review-related changes.